NateCross/comelec-system/README.md

 The mobile portion of this application is handled with [Expo](https://docs.expo.dev/).

+Source files are located in the `app/` folder.
+[Expo Router](https://expo.github.io/router/docs/features/routing) is a file-based routing system, so its structure must be followed.

 - Download the [Expo](https://play.google.com/store/apps/details?id=host.exp.exponent) app on your phone
 - Run `npm i`
 - Run `npm run start` or `npm run android` to develop